KxxngDemi/Case-and-File/README.md

 Group Project for COMP2140.

-Built with Python3 and SQLite3.
+Built with Python3 and SQLite3 and tested with Unittest

-It was tested with Pytest

 # Screenshots